 Searching for other ways to save money?
 Try using a flat fee or discount realtor or negotiating commissions with your current realtor.
 Or look into How to Get a Home Buyer Rebate.

 A top-rated, local real estate agent can provide input when you’re deciding on financing options and how they’ll impact your future mortgage payment.
 Closing costs, rates, and terms can greatly impact the mortgage’s total cost.
-Agents can also help you save money through negotiating everything from the price to fees, and knowing the best time for you to make an offer.
-Clever Partner Agents do all this for just a flat fee or discount.
+Agents can also help you save money by negotiating everything from the price to fees, and knowing the best time for you to make an offer.
+Plus when you buy a home for more than $150,000, you may be eligible for 0.5% of the purchase price in Clever Cash Back.

 There’s more assistance available for first-time home buyers in Rhode Island than you might have known.
 Talk to Clever today and they’ll connect you with a local realtor to guide you on your home buying journey.